 This route is best suited for students who are looking for a well-defined national fellowship at IISc with a clear application timeline and centralised selection process.

-Read Also: OECD Internship Programme 2026
+Read Also: TIFR Summer Internship 2026

 2. Department- and Centre-Specific Internship Programs